-- Sites SA, SB, and SC.
-At these sites, the aircraft are manufactured and shipped to the customers. - Site SA, where the oxygen masks are manufactured. - Enterprise units EUA, EUB, EUC, and EUS.
+At site SA, SB, and SC, the aircraft are manufactured and shipped to the customers.
+Also, at site SA, the oxygen masks are manufactured.

 For enterprise units EUA, EUB, EUC, the standard costs are calculated for the aircraft manufactured at sites SA, SB, and SC.
 At EUA, the standard costs are calculated for the oxygen masks manufactured at site SA.